 Good Neighbor Septic System Campaign Safeguards Waterways and Public Health

-Thousands of Indiana’s coastal residents now know simple steps to keep systems operating smoothly.
+The Takeaway: Thousands of Indiana’s coastal residents now know simple steps to keep systems operating smoothly.

 About 40,000 households in Indiana’s coastal counties use home septic systems, but not everyone knows how to maintain them properly.
 That lack of awareness can lead to costly backups and overflows that contaminate waterways with E. coli and endanger public health.
 A successful initiative is educating thousands of homeowners and officials on actions that keep septic systems operating safely and smoothly.
 Joining forces on that effort are the Indiana Department of Natural Resources Lake Michigan Coastal Program, Northwest Indiana Septic System Coordination Work Group, and multiple partners.